auth0/docs/articles/mfa/guides/enable-mfa.md

 Duo will only be available to end-users as a factor if it is the only factor that is enabled.
 :::

-### Always require multi-factor authentication
+2. To force all your applications to prompt for MFA, toggle **Always require Multi-factor Authentication** on.
+Users will be able to use any of the factors enabled in the Dashboard.

 ![MFA Dashboard Page](/media/articles/multifactor-authentication/mfa-dashboard-2.png)

-The **Always require Multi-factor Authentication** setting, when enabled, will force all your applications to prompt for MFA during the authentication flow.
-Users will be able to use any of the factors enabled in the Dashboard.

-## 2. Set up your services
+3. Set up your services.

-<%= include('./factors/_factors-index') %>